 More to the point, the broad, shallow waters of the Susquehanna River are considerably narrower at my hometown; all the same, the river’s width does not lessen the way the Susquehanna magnificently outlines the northwestern border of my hometown.
-Though visually the Susquehanna River is a most splendid part of my gloriously stunning valley, in contrast to this river’s enjoyably elegant regality, the Susquehanna River is often very treacherous.
+Though visually the Susquehanna River is a splendid part of my stunning valley, in contrast to this river’s enjoyably elegant regalness, the Susquehanna River is often very treacherous.

 For sure, nature plays an integral part in the lives of my family and friends who live in and around my hometown.
-We all, of course, either have witnessed firsthand, seen old black-and-white photographs, or have heard about the enormous amount of rubble and the numerous hours of clean-up efforts that invariably come after every major flooding.
-Even after every time the dikes have been raised, there continued to be a possibility that the powerful Susquehanna River still could flood our city.
+We all, of course, have witnessed firsthand, seen old black-and-white photographs, or have heard about the enormous amount of rubble and the numerous hours of clean-up efforts that invariably come after every major flooding.
+Even after each time that the dikes had been raised, there was always a possibility that the powerful Susquehanna River still could flood our city.

-For example, where we live, we are fortunate to experience four distinct seasons, and each one is breathtaking, and each one comes with its own signs that let us know when a new season has begun.
+For example, where we live, we are fortunate to experience four distinct seasons.
+Each one is breathtaking, and each one comes with its own signs that let us know when a new season has begun.

-When the chestnuts and leaves’ smells wed together, and their complementary scents rise from the ground to the heavens, causing our noses to tilt automatically in their direction, there truly is nothing quite as wonderful to behold other than when our eyes witness the dust devil that lifts to great heights those same leaves that were once at our feet.
-Those leaves twirl and swirl in the mini-whirlwind, until they end up dancing with the foliage on mountaintop branches that seem to touch the Earth’s roof.
+When the chestnuts’ and leaves’ smells wed together, and their complementary scents rise from the ground to the heavens, causing our noses to tilt automatically in their direction, there truly is nothing quite as wonderful to behold other than when our eyes witness the dust devil that lifts to great heights those same leaves that were once at our feet.
+Those leaves twirl and swirl in the mini-whirlwind until they end up dancing with the foliage on mountaintop branches that seem to touch the earth’s roof.
 These are seasonal signs, and they teach us to govern ourselves accordingly, in all of our affairs.

 Moreover, although nature’s signs mostly alert us about upcoming changes we can expect to happen, nature’s signs also can inform us about abrupt alterations in the usual patterns that could catch us off guard, especially if we are not watching for them.
 Even though nature normally will let us know about sudden seasonal abnormalities, while we were young children who were still learning these signs, we definitely were unaware of many of the seasons’ deviations and quirks.
 Suffice it to say that nature’s indoctrination can be quite uncomfortable at times.